blinded by rainbows

 Suburban Joy in Call Jane by Phyllis Nagy

-Set against the backdrop of 1968 Chicago, Call Jane is a powerful narrative that delves into the life of Joy, a suburban housewife whose world is upended by a life threatening heart condition during her pregnancy.
-Her journey to secure a safe and legal abortion forces her to confront an indifferent, male-dominated medical establishment, leading her to the courageous and visionary women, Virginia and Gwen.
+Set against the tumultuous backdrop of 1968 Chicago, Call Jane presents a compelling narrative centered on Joy, a suburban housewife played by Elizabeth Banks, whose life takes an unexpected turn when a life-threatening heart condition complicates her pregnancy.
+Her struggle to obtain a safe, legal abortion exposes her to the stark realities of an unsympathetic, male-dominated medical establishment, ultimately leading her to Virginia and Gwen, two courageous and forward-thinking women operating within a clandestine network.

-Directed by the talented Phyllis Nagy, Call Jane skillfully captures the essence of the late-sixties social upheaval.
-The film’s distinct visual language, shot on 16mm beautifully contrasts the diverse environments Joy navigates, from the sterile halls of hospitals to the vibrant, clandestine spaces where women fight for their rights.
+Directed by Phyllis Nagy, Call Jane deftly captures the spirit of the late-sixties social and political unrest.
+The film’s visual aesthetic, beautifully shot on 16mm film, creates a striking contrast between the sterile, impersonal environment of hospitals and the vibrant, hidden spaces where women are actively fighting for their reproductive rights and bodily autonomy.

-Elizabeth Banks delivers a riveting performance as Joy, portraying a woman who, despite facing an impossible situation, refuses to succumb.
-Sigourney Weaver and Wunmi Mosaku shine as Virginia and Gwen, the women who aid Joy in her desperate quest.
-Their performances underscore the strength and solidarity of women coming together against oppressive systems.
+Elizabeth Banks delivers a powerful and nuanced performance as Joy, embodying a woman who, despite facing seemingly insurmountable obstacles, finds inner strength and determination.
+Sigourney Weaver and Wunmi Mosaku provide compelling portrayals of Virginia and Gwen, the women who offer Joy vital support during her desperate search for options.
+Their performances emphasize the power of female solidarity and collective action in the face of systemic oppression.

 Back to blog